-Dental Series #2: Dental home care: What you CAN do for your pets teeth for very little cost and time?
+Dental Series #2: Dental home care: What you CAN do for your pet’s teeth for very little cost and time?

 Ok, I have to get this off my chest before I even start.
 I don’t brush my dog’s teeth every day.
-All right all right, or even over other day (Gasp!)
+All right, or even every other day (Gasp!)
 I have two young children, extracurricular activities, and my husband and I both work full time…we have a busy little family!
 I get it; but I WANT to.
 At least once a month I make a resolution to be better at it!
 In fact, I am going to start.
 Today.
 This time for real.

 The fact is, having some form of a dental homecare routine for your pet is extremely beneficial to his/her health.
 Dental homecare should involve daily brushing, may involve an appropriate dental diet, products that encourage chewing, and other products such as water additives.

 There are a couple of really important points I want to mention right away:

 Homecare routines should be started on mouths with minimal dental disease.
 If your pet has significant gingivitis and/or periodontal disease, the routines I am recommending might be painful!
 Ask us first.
 We may recommend a dental cleaning and/or procedure before you start.

 Be critical when using products in your routine.
 Ask your veterinarian if they are a) safe and b) effective.
 There are many products that are recommended that might actually do more harm than good!